Final Assessment

 When designing assessments, it is important to:

-Which of the following is NOT an example of Universal Design?
+Which of the following characteristics is NOT a good indicator of a disability when observed alone?

-Which of the following is NOT an example of Universal Design?
+Which of the following characteristics is NOT a good indicator of a disability when observed alone?

-Which of the following is least likely to pose a website accessibility problem?
+Which of the following is NOT a principle of Universal Design?

-Which of the following is least likely to pose a website accessibility problem?
+Which of the following is NOT a principle of Universal Design?

 According to the U.S. Census Bureau, how many people in the U.S. live with a disability?